mantorok1/homebridge-omnilink-platform/README.md

 * Execute buttons
 * Open/close garage doors
 * Sync Omni controller's date & time with Homebridge host
-* Pushover notifications when alarms are triggered
+* Pushover notifications when alarms are triggered or system has troubles

 ## Minimum Requirements
 This plugin supports Omni systems that meet the following requirements: